smartcontractkit/quickstarts-giveaway/README.md

 ### 6. Run UI

-Prepare your env variables for export (save them, needed for each time you want to run UI):
+Prepare your UI `env` variables for export (needed for each time you want to run UI):

 - Giveaway Contract Manager Address from Step 4 "Deploy Contract"
 - Token Contract Addresses can be found [here](https://docs.chain.link/resources/link-token-contracts)